The Thomas Crown Affair (2027 film)

-The Thomas Crown Affair is an upcoming American romantic heist film directed by Michael B. Jordan and written by Drew Pearce.
-It is a second remake of the 1968 film of the same name, and stars Jordan, Adria Arjona, Kenneth Branagh, Lily Gladstone, Danai Gurira, and Pilou Asbæk.
+The Thomas Crown Affair is an upcoming American action romantic heist directed by Michael B. Jordan and written by Drew Pearce and Jason Hall.
+It is a second remake of the 1968 film, and stars Jordan, Kenneth Branagh, Adria Arjona, Lily Gladstone, Danai Gurira, and Pilou Asbæk.
+The first remake was previously released in 1999.

 The Thomas Crown Affair is scheduled to be released in the United States on March 5, 2027.

 Premise

-Thomas Crown is a billionaire who steals a painting.
+Thomas Crown is a billionaire who cleverly steals a painting while another heist fails.
 Followed by an insurance investigator, the two fall in love during the cat and mouse game.